-In 2009, we repurchased approximately \$564.6 million of our convertible bonds, realizing gains on early extinguishment of debt of approximately \$86.0 million.
+In 2009, we repurchased approximately \$564.6 million of our exchangeable and non-exchangeable notes and a portion of our 2007 unsecured revolving credit facility, realizing gains on early extinguishment of debt of approximately \$86.0 million.

 The increase in loan loss reserves was primarily due to the realized loss on the sale of a structured finance investment (approximately \$38.4 million) in 2009 as well as additional reserves recorded on loans being held to maturity as well as held for sale.